BrianHGrant/CIS-276-LAB-8/README.md

 # Lab 8
-A homework assignment for a complete program written in Transact SQL
+A homework assignment for a complete program written in Transact SQL.
+Shows the usage of triggers, stored procedures, and validation checks.
 ## Installation
 Clone repo
 ## Usage